Mouth breathing

 A sleep study to diagnose sleep apnea (sleep medicine).
 Enlarged tonsils or adenoids (ENT).
 Allergic causes of mouth breathing (allergist).
 We coordinate with these teams.

-Orthodontics alone is not a cure for sleep apnea, but in many children palatal expansion and jaw guidance contribute to a meaningfully better airway.
-The evaluation should be coordinated with sleep medicine when sleep apnea is suspected.
+Orthodontics alone is not a cure for sleep apnea.
+In many children, palatal expansion and jaw guidance contribute to a meaningfully better airway, coordinated with sleep medicine when needed.

-Common causes are enlarged tonsils or adenoids, allergies, a narrow upper jaw, or simply a habit that started during a congested period and never changed back.
-The right answer depends on which one is at play.
+Common causes are enlarged tonsils or adenoids, allergies, a narrow upper jaw, or a habit that started during a congested period.

 Often yes for kids whose snoring is partly driven by a narrow upper jaw.
-Expansion widens both the dental arch and the nasal floor, which usually improves nighttime breathing.
-It is not a guaranteed cure.
+Expansion widens both the dental arch and the nasal floor, usually improving nighttime breathing.

 The same age as a first orthodontic evaluation - around 7.
-Earlier is fine if mouth breathing or snoring is clearly there.
+Earlier is fine if mouth breathing or snoring is clearly present.